- This event has passed.

 Sponsored by Gryphon House

-This edWebinar, presented by Donna S. Wittmer, Ph.D., Consultant and Author, Emerita, University of Colorado Denver, Early Childhood Education, will encourage and support teachers’ and consultants’ enthusiasm and knowledge concerning optimal social development of infants and toddlers with peers.
+This edWebinar, presented by Donna S. Wittmer, Ph.D., Consultant and Author, Emerita, University of Colorado Denver, Early Childhood Education, encourages and supports teachers’ and consultants’ enthusiasm and knowledge concerning optimal social development of infants and toddlers with peers.

 The development of social competence is one of the most important outcomes for children’s satisfaction with relationships, sense of well-being, and learning success.
 With guiding adults, infants and toddlers learn that adult/child and peer relationships are worthwhile, feel that they are good at “doing” relationships, and develop the skills necessary for social competence.